How to Prepare for an Endoscopy Procedure

 Post-Procedure Care

-- Severe abdominal pain
+- Severe or worsening abdominal pain

-- Blood in stool (more than expected)
+- Blood in stool or vomiting blood

-- Difficulty swallowing or breathing
+- Difficulty swallowing after the procedure

 Ready to Schedule Your Endoscopy?